BenJohnCarson/CV/README.md

 I've always been a good team player; from group presentations at University to organising and leading a front of house team.
 I've honed my communication skills by leading various training sessions and through resolving customer complaints face to face.

-#### Knowledge Acqusition
+#### Knowledge Acquisition

-I am a very quick learner and I have a keen ability to seperate the fluff from the learning objective.
-Untill now my coding ability has been self taught, I started to take an interest at University when I bought a book on C++ and since then whenever I have some free time I like to learn something new be it HTML, CSS or Javascript.
+I am a very quick learner and I have a keen ability to separate the fluff from the learning objective.
+Until enrolling at Maker's academy, my coding has been completely self taught and fuelled by a genuine interest.
+So far I have a basic understanding of a number of web development technologies (HTML, CSS, JavaScript, etc) that I hope to build on during my time at Maker's
 ## Education

 #### Makers Academy (January 2017 to March 2017)

-An intesive 16-week development course designed to turn anyone who's capable of putting the work in into job-ready junior developers.
+An intensive 16-week development course designed to turn anyone who's capable of putting the work in into job-ready junior developers.

 - Focus on pair-programming
 - Agile
 - Software Craftsmanship
 - OOP, TDD, SOLID, MVC, DDD
-- Ruby, Rails, Javascript, Node.js, Angular.js
+- Ruby, Rails, JavaScript, Node.js, Angular.js

 #### Cisco CCNA Part 1
+*Learnt about different network types and media, the TCP/IP and OSI models and the fundamentals of routing and switching*

 #### BSc in Biomedical Science: University of Surrey